Abdurahman-hamdi/secure_boot_0.1/README.md

 After building Mbedtls copy them under Midleware dirctory.
 Ensure that your cmake version >3.12 to  be able to use it.
 At project directory run the cmake command "cmake -Bbuild -DCMAKE_TOOLCHAIN_FILE=gcc-arm-none-eabi.cmake -DCMAKE_BUILD_TYPE=Debug -DCMAKE_EXPORT_COMPILE_COMMANDS=true"
-this command will generate build directory and development commands like make flash, enter this directory and Run "make -j8" to compile, link, and generate .elf,.hex,.bin project files.
+this command will generate build directory and development commands like make flash, enter build directory and Run "make -j8" to compile, link, and generate .elf,.hex,.bin project files.
 Now you can burn the stm32f4 by run " make flash"